godotengine/godot-website/collections/_article/importing-3d-assets-blender-gamedevtv.md

 Each different 3D package has its own unique material pipeline.
 Which means there is no direct translation of one material setup in one program to another program.
-However there is fortunately some standardisation, so at least we can reconstruct a material relatively quickly.
+However there is fortunately some standardization, so at least we can reconstruct a material relatively quickly.

 In our case here we need to attach the material to our mesh instance: